oe/async-task-schedule/readme.md

   private maxBatchCount?: number

   /**
-   * do batch tasks executing strategy, default parallel
+   * batch tasks executing strategy, default parallel
    *  only works if maxBatchCount is specified and tasks more than maxBatchCount are executed
    *
    * parallel: split all tasks into a list stride by maxBatchCount, exec them at the same time
    * serial: split all tasks into a list stride by maxBatchCount, exec theme one group by one group
    *    if serial specified, when tasks are executing, new comings will wait for them to complete
-   *    it's very useful to cool down task requests
+   *    it's especially useful to cool down task requests */ private taskExecStrategy: 'parallel' | 'serial'
-   */
-  private taskExecStrategy: 'parallel' | 'serial'